tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 </div>
 <br>

 After conquering Seattle last year, Spirit decided to take a little vacation and skip the first big tournament of the new season (ESL KL) in December.
 Since then, it's been all over the place.
-During Wallachia, Mira did confess that the team had been struggling with motivation this year, but the effort they put forth for that event paid off with a pretty exciting five game series against Xtreme.
+During Wallachia, Mira did confess that the team had been struggling with motivation this year, but the effort they put forth for that event paid off with a pretty exciting five game series win over Xtreme.

 As the season comes to a close, they do seem to be Mode: Grind as they are the only directly invited TI team to compete in *two* tournaments post-Riyadh with Snow Ruyi and Fissure Universe.